 Just like most of the Epson printers, this model offers built in PrecisionCore technology that lets you perform borderless printing for up to 13 X 19 inches.
 For those who don’t know, borderless printing is a useful technique for printing large graphics without white margin at the sides of the print.

-This Epson printer comes with a 250-sheet paper tray that can hold up to 20 sheets of photo paper or 10 envelopes.
+This Epson printer comes with a 250-sheet paper tray (probably what makes it one of the best sublimation printers for beginners) that can hold up to 20 sheets of photo paper or 10 envelopes.
 This printer comes with 4x DURABrite Ultra Ink cartridges (Black, Cyan, Magenta, and Yellow) and goes along with a wide variety of sublimation inks.
 Some of my favorite for CISS or refillable cartridges Epson printers are –

 - Ink Owl